Understanding and Managing Canine Skin Allergies

 Behavioral Changes

-• Increased Restlessness: Dogs with allergies may become restless or anxious due to constant discomfort.
+• Increased Restlessness: Dogs with allergies may become restless or anxious due to the constant discomfort they experience.

 • Irritability: The chronic itch and discomfort caused by allergies can lead to behavioral changes, such as increased irritability or avoidance behaviors.